-Suppose that smoking status represents asymmetric information: each individual knows whether or not they are a smoker, but the insurance company doesn't.

-c) Explain why it is impossible, at any prices, for both groups to purchase Lpolicies in this setting.
-Which groups, if any, do you expect to buy L-policies, and at what price?

-d) Show that it is possible for both groups to purchase insurance, with one group buying L-policies and one group buying H-policies.
+- Suppose that smoking status represents asymmetric information: each individual knows whether or not they are a smoker, but the insurance company doesn't. - c) Explain why it is impossible, at any prices, for both groups to purchase L-policies in this setting.
+Which groups, if any, do you expect to buy L-policies, and at what price? - d) Show that it is possible for both groups to purchase insurance, with one group buying Lpolicies and one group buying H-policies.

-6. The problem of adverse selection in insurance markets means that it is generally a bad deal for companies to offer insurance at the same price for all potential customers.
+Ex.6) The problem of adverse selection in insurance markets means that it is generally a bad deal for companies to offer insurance at the same price for all potential customers.
 Why then do we observe some insurance companies (such as those selling trip insurance that refunds money to people who purchase trips that they are unable to take) do exactly this?
+How does insurance help people smooth consumption?